 Try to get out at least once a day and start developing a rhythm and routine!
-Check out a mommy-and-me class at your local library (or, in the age of social distancing, many resources are now offering "virtual" options) or go for a walk in your neighborhood or on a local trail.
+Check out a mommy-and-me class at your local library (or, if you are more comfortable with social distancing, many resources are now offering "virtual" options) or go for a walk in your neighborhood or on a local trail.

 Start to build a community of new moms going through what you are going through.
 When it is safe to do so, attend local mom outings, get-togethers, and events!
-In the meantime, check out online support groups, including this free weekly group from our friends at The Postpartum Stress Center.
+In the meantime, check out online support groups, including the many free virtual weekly groups offered by Postpartum Support International, or in-person groups, including those offered by our friends at Kith&Kin.

 If your body feels good you can start with some light exercise such as walking before your first postpartum visit.
 Wait to do any strenuous exercise until after your postpartum visit.

 Build a Shared Experience of Parenthood with Your Partner.

 Stay connected by building in couple time!
 Take 10-15 minutes at the end of the day to talk about you.
 Share stresses, express affection, and validate one another.

 Schedule date nights or overnights without the baby (only when/if it is safe to do so).

 Develop a sense of “we-ness” that includes the children.